TrajceStudent/Zadaca-br.7_8086/README.md

-# Emu8086 Assembly Code: Palindrome Checker
+# Emu8086 Assembly Code: Multiplication of two hexadecimal numbers

 Exercise of Low Level Programming with 8086 Assembly Lecture, implemented with Emu8086.
 In general, Emu8086 is easier to use, write code and test program.